+The Basel III Capital Rule requires banks to maintain a capital conservation buffer, composed of CET1 capital, of 2.5% above the regulatory minimum ratios.
 For banks subject to the Advanced Approaches, including the Company and the Banks, the capital conservation buffer may be supplemented by an incremental countercyclical capital buffer of up to 2.5% (once fully phased-in) composed of CET1 capital and set at the discretion of the Federal Banking Agencies.
-As of September 30, 2017, the countercyclical capital buffer is zero percent in the United States.
+As of March 31, 2019, the countercyclical capital buffer is zero percent in the United States.
 A determination to increase the countercyclical capital buffer generally would be effective twelve months after the announcement of such an increase, unless the Federal Banking Agencies set an earlier effective date.
-The countercyclical capital buffer, if set to an amount greater than zero percent, would be subject to the same transition period as the capital conservation buffer, which commenced on January 1, 2016.

-For 2017, the minimum capital requirement plus capital conservation buffer and countercyclical capital buffer for CET1 capital, Tier 1 capital and total capital ratios is 5.75%, 7.25% and 9.25%, respectively, for the Company and the Banks.
-A common equity Tier 1 capital ratio, Tier 1 capital ratio, or total capital ratio below the applicable regulatory minimum ratio plus the applicable capital conservation buffer and the applicable countercyclical buffer (if set to an amount greater than zero percent) might restrict a bank's ability to distribute capital and make discretionary bonus payments.
-As of September 30, 2017, the Company and each of the Banks are all above the applicable combined thresholds.
+For 2019, the minimum capital requirement plus capital conservation buffer and countercyclical capital buffer for CET1 capital, Tier 1 capital and total capital ratios were 7.0%, 8.5% and 10.5%, respectively, for the Company and the Banks.
+A CET1 capital ratio, Tier 1 capital ratio, or total capital ratio below the applicable regulatory minimum ratio plus the applicable capital conservation buffer and the applicable countercyclical buffer (if set to an amount greater than zero percent) might restrict a bank's ability to distribute capital and make discretionary bonus payments.
+As of March 31, 2019, the Company and each of the Banks were all above the applicable combined thresholds.